Gaulish

 Gaulish is an extinct Celtic language spoken in parts of Continental Europe before and during the period of the Roman Empire.
-In the narrow sense, Gaulish was the language of the Celts of Gaul (now France, Luxembourg, Belgium, most of Switzerland, Northern Italy, as well as the parts of the Netherlands and Germany on the west bank of the Rhine).
-In a wider sense, it also comprises varieties of Celtic that were spoken across much of central Europe ("Noric"), parts of the Balkans, and Anatolia ("Galatian"), which are thought to have been closely related.
+In the narrow sense, Gaulish was the language of the Celts of Gaul (modern France and neighboring areas roughly to the Rhine).
+In a wider sense, it also comprises varieties of Celtic that were spoken across much of central Europe, parts of Southeastern Europe, and Anatolia ("Galatian"), which are thought to have been closely related.
 The more divergent Lepontic of Northern Italy has also sometimes been subsumed under Gaulish.

-Together with Lepontic and the Celtiberian spoken in the Iberian Peninsula, Gaulish is a member of the geographic group of Continental Celtic languages.
-The precise linguistic relationships among them, as well as between them and the modern Insular Celtic languages, are uncertain and a matter of ongoing debate because of their sparse attestation.
+Together with Lepontic, Galatian, Celtiberian, and potentially Gallaecian, spoken in the Iberian Peninsula, Gaulish is a member of the geographic group of Continental Celtic languages.
+The precise linguistic relationships among them, as well as between them and the modern Insular Celtic languages, are uncertain and a matter of ongoing debate because of their sparse attestation and complicated history.

-Gaulish is found in some 800 (often fragmentary) inscriptions including calendars, pottery accounts, funeral monuments, short dedications to gods, coin inscriptions, statements of ownership, and other texts, possibly curse tablets.
+Gaulish is found in some 800 (often fragmentary) surviving inscriptions including calendars, pottery accounts, funeral monuments, short dedications to gods, coin inscriptions, statements of ownership, and other texts, possibly curse tablets.
 Gaulish was first written in Greek script in southern France and in a variety of Old Italic script in northern Italy.
-After the Roman conquest of those regions, writing shifted to Latin script.
-During his conquest of Gaul, Caesar reported that the Helvetii were in possession of documents in the Greek script, and all Gaulish coins used the Greek script until about 50 BC.
+After the Roman conquest of Gaul, writing shifted to the Latin script.
+During Julius Caesar's campaign in Gaul, he reported that the Helvetii were in possession of documents in the Greek script, and all Gaulish coins used the Greek script until about 50 BC.

-Gaulish in Western Europe was supplanted by Vulgar Latin.
-It is thought to have been a living language well into the 6th century.
+Gaulish in Western Europe was supplanted by Vulgar Latin by around the end of the 5th century.
+It is thought to have survived in pockets possibly into the 6th century.

 The legacy of Gaulish may be observed in the modern French language and the Gallo-Romance languages, in which 150–400 words, mainly referring to pastoral and daily activities, are known to be derived from the extinct Continental Celtic language.
 Following the 1066 Norman Conquest, some of these words have also entered the English language, through the influence of Old French.

 Classification

 It is estimated that during the Bronze Age, Proto-Celtic started splitting into distinct languages, including Celtiberian and Gaulish.
-Due to the expansion of Celtic tribes in the 4th and 3rd centuries BC, closely related forms of Celtic came to be spoken in a vast arc extending from Britain and France through the Alpine region and Pannonia in central Europe, and into parts of the Balkans and Anatolia.
+Due to the expansion of Celtic tribes in the 4th and 3rd centuries BC, closely related forms of Celtic came to be spoken in a vast area extending from Britain and France through the Alpine region and Pannonia in central Europe, and into parts of the Balkans and Anatolia.
 Their precise linguistic relationships are uncertain due to fragmentary evidence.

-The Gaulish varieties of central and eastern Europe and of Anatolia (called Noric and Galatian, respectively) are barely attested, but from what little is known of them it appears that they were quite similar to those of Gaul and can be considered dialects of a single language.
-Among those regions where substantial inscriptional evidence exists, three varieties are usually distinguished.
+The Gaulish varieties of central and eastern Europe (hypothetical Noric language) and of Anatolia (known as Galatian language) are poorly attested, but from what is known of them it appears that they were quite similar to those of Gaul and can be potentially considered dialects of a single language.
+Noric was proposed from only two inscription in Slovakia and Austria, making its existence especially questionable compared to better researched Galatian.
+Among the regions where substantial inscriptional evidence exists, three varieties of Gaulish are usually distinguished.